-Unresolved grief is a sign of unfinished emotional business, simply speaking.
+Unresolved grief is a sign of unfinished emotional business.
 There are more complicated feelings surrounding it, beyond that of typical sorrow.
 More specifically, unresolved grief suggests the existence of “undelivered communications of an emotional nature”.
 These communications can be intended for another person, a pet, place, substance, object, or even aspects of ourselves.

 Such unspoken sentiments can feel positive or negative, but that doesn’t make them morally good or bad to be experiencing.
 The sense of incompleteness, however, takes us out of the here-and-now and can disrupt our lives over the long term.
-Some signs that someone may be experiencing unresolved grief include combinations of:
+Some signs that someone may be experiencing unresolved grief include:

-- Difficulty living in the present moment, with time and energy being directed into being preoccupied with:
+- Difficulty living in the present moment, while your time and energy are preoccupied with:

 - How things could have been better or different (i.e. what “should” have been).

 - Hopes, dreams and expectations that can’t be fulfilled (i.e. what will never be).

 - Fears about the future (i.e. planning ways to prevent future hurts/disappointments).

 - Idealizing (seeing only the good in) or bedeviling (seeing only the bad in) the object of the loss.

 - This can lead us to miss the “bigger picture”, blind us to helpful life lessons, and limit our capacity for joy (e.g. getting caught up in the nostalgia of an old romance, to the neglect of a healthy present partnership).

 - Keeping overly busy/distracted, creating a life imbalance.
 Throwing ourselves wholly into one area (e.g. work, a hobby, kids).